f13dev/f13-movie/README.md

 A) Try adding the optional attributes, type="movie|series|episode" and year="a year" to refine your search result

+Q) How do I hide the plot and information

+A) Include the optional "disable" attribute, disable="plot,information"

 ## Screenshots
 ![Movie Shortcode screenshot](screenshot-1.png)
 The results of adding [movie imdb="tt0480249"] to a blog post.

 ## Changelog

+### 2.0.2
+* Optional attribute to disable blocks from the widget

 ### 1.0
 * Initial release